MetaBorgCube/metaborg-js/README.md

 #Metaborg-JS

-A Simple Parser and Pretty Printer for Javascript, implemented in Spoofax2
+A simple parser and pretty printer for Javascript, implemented in Spoofax2.